 Penalties for Drug Possession

-A significant reform in the law in March 2020 made it so that most drug possession charges are misdemeanors.
-Possession of up to four grams of certain controlled substances, including cocaine, heroin, methamphetamine, and ecstasy, is considered a misdemeanor.
-Additionally, those who are convicted of misdemeanor possession can receive two years of probation rather than serving time in jail.
-Therefore, the penalty for possession is often up to two years of probation and a fine of $1,000.
+In March 2020, significant changes to drug possession laws led to the reclassification of many drug possession charges as misdemeanors.
+Under the new law, possessing up to four grams of certain controlled substances, such as cocaine, heroin, methamphetamine, and ecstasy, is considered a misdemeanor offense.
+Those convicted of misdemeanor drug possession may be eligible for two years of probation instead of jail time.
+As a result, the penalty for misdemeanor drug possession typically involves up to two years of probation and a fine of up to $1,000.

-It is a level 2 drug felony to be in possession of a substance that is more than 60% fentanyl, benzimidazole opiate, or carfentanil.
-If a person is found to be in possession of such substance while they are on parole for another felony, currently jailed as a convicted felon, an escaped prisoner, or on bond or probation in some cases, they can face aggravated felony possession charges.
+There are also stricter penalties for individuals caught in possession of certain high-potency substances.
+For instance, possession of a substance that is more than 60% fentanyl, benzimidazole opiate, or carfentanil is classified as a level 2 drug felony.
+If an individual is caught with these substances while on parole for another felony, currently incarcerated as a convicted felon, an escaped prisoner, or while on bond or probation, they may face aggravated felony possession charges.
+These charges carry even harsher penalties, including longer prison sentences and higher fines.

 Contact a Former Prosecutor to Help with Your Case

-Sean P. Harrell can use his knowledge and experience as a former prosecutor to help prepare your defense strategy.
-Contact our Loveland drug possession attorney today for a confidential consultation.
+With his valuable experience as a former prosecutor, Sean P. Harrell is uniquely equipped to develop a strong defense strategy tailored to your case.
+Let him use his insider knowledge to protect your rights and work toward the best possible outcome.
+Reach out to our Loveland drug possession attorney today for a confidential consultation.
 Call us at (970) 791-2006 or fill out our online form.